gorhill/uBlock/README.md

 ***

-**uBlock Origin is _completely_ unrelated to the web site `ublock.org`:** the donations sought by the [individual](https://github.com/chrisaljoudi/) behind `ublock.org` are _not_ benefiting any of those who contributed most to create uBlock Origin ([developers](https://github.com/gorhill/uBlock/graphs/contributors), [translators](https://crowdin.com/project/ublock), and all those who put efforts in opening detailed issues).
+**BEWARE! uBlock Origin is COMPLETELY UNRELATED to the web site ublock.org**

+The donations sought by the [individual](https://github.com/chrisaljoudi/) behind `ublock.org` are _not_ benefiting any of those who contributed most to create uBlock Origin ([developers](https://github.com/gorhill/uBlock/graphs/contributors), [translators](https://crowdin.com/project/ublock), and all those who put efforts in opening detailed issues).
 For the differences in features between uBlock Origin and uBlock, you are more likely than anywhere else to find an unbiased explanation in this [Wikipedia article](http://en.wikipedia.org/wiki/UBlock).

 ***